Yorften/WolfEsports/README.md

- # Commandos
+# Wolf Esports Tournament Manager

-A secure web application for managing online orders, users, and products, developed using Java, Thymeleaf, and Hibernate.
+A console and web application for managing players, teams, and tournaments in the e-sport domain, developed using Java, Spring Core, and Hibernate.

 ## Table of Contents